Group and private citizenship ceremonies

 Anyone aged 18 years or over who is accepted for naturalisation or registration as a British citizen must make a citizenship oath and pledge at a citizenship ceremony.
 It is an opportunity for us to welcome new citizens to the borough and encourage them to play an active part in the community.

 During the ceremony the Superintendent Registrar will give a short welcoming speech and present a citizenship certificate to each new British citizen.
 Photographs taken by our professional photographer will be available to purchase.

 Book an appointment

 When you receive your invitation letter from the Home Office, please allow 48 hours before calling us to book your citizenship ceremony.
 Each new citizen will need to tell us whether they wish to swear or affirm the oath of allegiance.
 You must attend a ceremony within 90 days of the approval being given, otherwise you may have to make a new application.

-We normally hold two ceremonies every other Monday morning at the Register Office, Woodlands House, Rainham Road North Dagenham RM10 7ER.
-We also conduct private individual ceremonies here during normal working hours.
+Ceremonies are held every other Monday morning at the Register Office, Woodlands House, Rainham Road North Dagenham RM10 7ER.
+We also conduct private virtual individual ceremonies here during normal working hours.

 There is a charge of £110 per adult for private ceremonies although it is free if you are under 18 years of age.

 To book your citizenship ceremony date with us, please use the register office enquiry form, https://www.lbbd.gov.uk/register-office-enquiry-form.

 Upload your letter from the Home office, leaving your name and telephone number and an office will contact you within 5 working days.
 Please note that we will call you on a withheld number.